bhavananananda/curationconcernsapp/README.md

 fcrepo_wrapper &
 ```

-# Get this app working on your localhost
+# Get this app working on http://localhost:3000

 ```bash
 Clone this app